cloudflare/wrangler-legacy/docs/environments.md

 route = "dev.example.com/*"
 workers_dot_dev = false

+[env.staging]
+name = "my-worker-staging"
+route = "staging.example.com/*"

 [env.production]
 name = "my-worker"
 route = "example.com/*"

-[env.staging]
-name = "my-worker-staging"
-route = "staging.example.com/*"
 ```

-In order to use environments with this configuration, you can pass the name of the environment via the `--env` flag.
+In order to use environments with this configuration, you can pass the name of the environment via the `---envnv` flag.

 With this configuration, Wrangler will behave in the following manner: